 A large soup pot

 In a large soup pot, heat the olive oil and brown the meat.
 If you’re using dried beans, make sure to soak them in cold water overnight.
-Drain the beans and add the dried, soaked beans into the pot with the meat; add 1 tsp of salt and 1/2 tsp of pepper.
+Drain the beans and add the dried, soaked beans into the pot with the meat; add 1 teaspoon of salt and ½ teaspoon of pepper.
 If you’re using green leaf cabbage, add it to the pot now, and add enough water to cover everything.
 (If you’re using Savoy or Napa cabbage, don’t add it now; add it to the pot when you add the other veggies).

 Bring the meat, cabbage, and beans up to a boil and then put a lid on the pot and simmer it for about 60 to 90 minutes (stirring occasionally), depending on how long it takes for the beans to cook.